aerogear/aerogear-cordova-push/README.md

     cordova plugin add https://github.com/aerogear/aerogear-pushplugin-cordova.git

+Done!
+Now just open the project in your favorite mobile IDE, such as _Xcode_ or _Android Developer Tools_.

 ### Sample Example
 The below JavaScript code registers a device in the AeroGear Unified Push Server devices registry: